 The tennis star for the first time talked about all the pain and suffering she had to go through while giving birth to the baby angel.

 Serena Williams revealed to The Guardian that she gave birth to Alexis via a C-section process after the baby's heartbeat dropped.
-Going through the scissor to give birth to a new life got the tennis star bedridden for six weeks and went through an emergency cesarean section.
+Going through the scissor to give birth to a new life got the tennis star bedridden for six weeks and she even went through an emergency cesarean section.

 Here is a picture of Williams' husband Alexis Ohanian and her baby girl